Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection

 Since the salient spans are represented in the document tokens, we are able to directly train a sequence-to-sequence model to generate the gold summary from the modified document representation without any changes to the model's architecture.

-During training, we use oracle spans and the ground-truth summary to fine-tune BART using a standard cross-entropy loss function.
-For inference, the predicted salient spans from the span classifier are used instead of the oracle spans.
+During training, we use silver spans and the ground-truth summary to fine-tune BART using a standard cross-entropy loss function.
+The ground-truth summary does not have any marking of salient spans.
+For inference, the predicted salient spans from the span classifier are used instead of the silver spans.

-Although there is nothing to directly force the generation model to learn to include content based on the supervision provided by the salient spans, if the supervision is of high enough quality, we expect the model will learn to do so.
-As we show in \S\ref{sec:controllability_results}, this enables controlling the content of the summary by marking spans in the input document.